austinProGit/scheduler/README.md

 Case Based Reasoning – Step by Step

     • Generate a schedule by using the SmartPlanner Rule Based Scheduler
-    • Choose the “Run CBR” option on the GUI main page
+    • Choose the “Run CBR for Elective Recommendation” option on the GUI main page
     • Once the CBR menu is opened, select “Run CBR” again
     • Choose the corresponding input file (same name as your degreeworks) located in the directory ‘CBR Inputs”
     • CBR will automatically run, and show recommended electives in the display box